NathanDietrich/evergreen_investments/README.md

   - Runs the FastAPI server for local API interactions and user interface testing.
 - **Setup:**
   - **Environment:**
-    - Create a `.env` file with necessary credentials and ensure it’s added to `.gitignore`.
+    - Create a `.env` file with necessary credentials and add it to `.gitignore`.
     - Install dependencies from `requirements.txt`.
   - **Running the App:**
-    - Use the provided `main.py` (designed for FastAPI) with:
+    - Use `main.py` (designed for FastAPI) to run the server locally:
       ```bash
       uvicorn main:app --reload
       ```
-    - This launches your FastAPI server locally.
-Remember, `main.py` is not used in production for scheduled tasks.
+    - This launches your local server for development purposes.

 ### Modal Deployment
 - **Purpose:**